oracle-livelabs/em-omc/operations-insights/sql-performance/sql-performance-skfy26.md

       ![Left Pane](./images/sql-id-sql-insights.png " ")

+      *Note: The region will default to UK South (London) and is set to demo mode.
+Please ignore this setting and proceed with the instructions below.*

       ![Left Pane](./images/sql-insights-sql-analysis.png " ")

       This is the most granular level for SQL insights, at this level you can view a full picture of the performance properties of given SQL\_ID on a given database.
 This includes basic properties like the command type and text of the statement as well as average latency and execution frequency, and numerous other metrics from V$SQLSTATS.
 Insight tiles indicate whether the SQL level insights were true of the SQL_ID over the time period.
 Daily charts of total database time, average latency, and I/O enable deeper examination of the relationship of SQL plans to resource usage.